 - Healthy diet.
 Eating well is vital for supporting liver health.
 Heavy drinkers are often deficient in many nutrients and can benefit from supplements and working with a dietician.

 - Medication.
 Using drugs is not always recommended because it can be an additional strain on the liver.
 But if complications occur, it may be necessary to deal with other health problems medically.

 - A transplant.
 A transplant may be necessary for those with severe liver damage, especially cirrhosis.

-Can You Reverse Liver Damage from Alcoholism?
+Can One Reverse Liver Damage from Alcoholism?

 For people with fatty liver disease or mild alcoholic hepatitis, the prognosis is good.
 If an individual stops drinking, the conditions will improve and reverse within a couple of weeks.

-Severe and chronic hepatitis can be life-threatening it is left untreated.
+Severe and chronic hepatitis can be life-threatening if it is left untreated.
 It usually requires a stay in a hospital and medical care.
 But, with treatment and giving up alcohol, recovery is possible.

 Preventing Alcoholic Liver Diseases